 There are two Underground stations at Hammersmith.
 The District and Piccadilly lines use the station which has been modernised and included as part of a shopping centre whilst the Hammersmith & City and Circle line trains use the former Metropolitan Railway station which is a short walk away and remains largely as built in 1868.

 The shopping centre now surrounding Hammersmith station (District and Piccadilly) includes a very pleasant all-day pub with plenty of seating for tired railfans and a good choice of beers, with a nice atmosphere.

-During the day Piccadilly Line trains normally pass through Turnham Green station without stopping.
-A few Piccadilly Line trains call here very early in the morning and late in the evening.
+During the day Piccadilly line trains normally also pass through Turnham Green station without stopping, however a few Piccadilly line trains do call here very early in the morning and late in the evening.